Stornoway (band): 2024–2025: Best of Unplucked

 Continuing to expand their ties to choral & classical influences, the band were joined on stage by the Vocal Spokes choir in May, before sharing news of a forthcoming rework of "Excelsior" in collaboration with composer Edward Nesbitt.
 Having shortly thereafter announced a run of concerts for 2025 including at the Manchester Folk Festival for English Folk Expo, they ended 2024 with a tour of churches culminating at the Union Chapel, Islington, to release "Best of Unplucked" as a collection of acoustic arrangements spanning their whole career to date.

 The band announced a forthcoming appearance at the Royal Albert Hall for 30th March 2026.
 In July en route home from Gooikoorts festival in Belgium, a Eurostar service malfunctioned leaving hundreds of passengers stranded and prompting the band to improvise a live performance for travellers' entertainment.

+2026–2028: Beyonder

+Stornoway with Ladysmith Black Mambazo in Durban, 30 May 2026.

+Standing (L to R): Pius Shezi, Jeremy Loops, Mfanafuthi Dlamini, Thamsanqa Shabalala, Brian Briggs, Sibongiseni Shabalala, Jon Ouin, Sabelo Mthembu.